(A-Z by most-commonly used first name or pseudonym)

 Jem Haines or James Haynes

-A black American heavyweight boxer and boxing instructor who lived in Lambeth, and then central and west London.
+A Black American light-heavyweight boxer and boxing instructor who lived in Lambeth, and then central and west London.
 Born around 1864, died from tuberculosis in 1894.
 Buried in Kensal Green Cemetery:

 A 6ft 2 female music hall wrestler from Brockley, south east London, born around 1884.
 Real name, death year and cause currently unknown: